 TeamHealth pursues a different strategy.
 When TeamHealth enters a hospital, they also increase out-of-network rates significantly.
 However, after several months, TeamHealth returns in-network.
-Notably, when TeamHealth goes back in-network, their in-network payment amounts are 68 percent higher than they were before the firm entered the hospital.
+Notably, when TeamHealth goes back in-network, the in-network payments their physicians receive are 68 percent higher than they were before the firm entered the hospital.
 We posit that TeamHealth uses its stronger outside option to negotiate higher in-network payments.
 Interestingly, the number of patients seen in the TeamHealth ED increases, which may be a sign of efficiencies.